U.S. Ambassador San Marino Tilman J. Fertitta Visits Patrol Squadron 5

 |0

-This work, U.S. Ambassador San Marino Tilman J. Fertitta Visits Patrol Squadron 5 [Image 5 of 5], by PO2 Sang Kim, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Ambassador San Marino Tilman J. Fertitta Visits Patrol Squadron 5, by PO2 Sang Kim, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.